tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-api-clusterversions_get.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Get Information about Service Cluster Codes
+# Get nformation about Service Cluster codes
 Gets information about a Service Fabric cluster code version available in the specified location.

 Gets information about an available Service Fabric cluster code version.